1986 - ZX Spectrum 48 Kbyte RAM+ROM, Z80 Assembly, 4th Forth, ~9yo

 I don’t have extensive experience with the following tools, but I saw them break 1st hand, when I was trying them 1-3 years ago.

-If the use of clojure-lsp
+If the use of clojure-lsp would be as reliable as Cursive’s, then

-would make even more sense.
+inf-clojure would make even more sense.

-has actually already surpassed Cursive
+Nowadays clojure-lsp has actually already surpassed Cursive in its

-refactoring capabilities, but Emacs’ built-in eglot
+refactoring capabilities, but Emacs’ built-in eglot LSP client seems to be

-is a bit heavy, custom rolled, opinionated
+a bit flaky still and lsp-mode is a bit heavy, custom rolled, opinionated

 and doesn’t extensively leverage Emacs’ built-in facilities.